Troubleshooting

 - Specify the file path for your configuration

-Note: All File Mounts are automatically created in the /files
+Note: All File Mounts are automatically created in the /files directory.
+For example, if you create a file named my-config.json, it will be available at /files/my-config.json.

-You can then reference this configuration file in your docker-compose.yml
+You can then reference this configuration file in your docker-compose.yml:

 Failed to initialize Docker Swarm